-Target Date 6/30/2019 Estimate the number and type of families that will benefit from the proposed activities 18 youth Location Description One Federal Street Planned Activities Academic and career mentoring combine enrichment with leadership, academic performance, communications and social skills development and will align with the DUL's focus on helping minority and low income students.
+Target Date 6/30/2019 Estimate the number and type of families that will benefit from the proposed activities 15 youth Location Description One Federal Street Planned Activities Academic and career mentoring combine enrichment with leadership, academic performance, communications and social skills development and will align with the DUL's focus on helping minority and low income students.
 40 Project Name Y-AIM Summer Target Area Local Target Area North End/Metro Center Goals Supported Community Development Needs Addressed Community Development Funding CDBG: \$10,000 Description Provide a safe and structured summer opportunity for 40 young people for 8 weeks during the summer of 2018.
 Offer skill building workshops on a weekly basis, field trips, cooking, computers.
 The program will serve 40 low income youth.
 YAim will be help at the North End Outreach Center, beginning June 25, 2018 and end August 17, 2018.
 Transportation will be provided.
-Target Date 6/30/2019 Estimate the number and type of families that will benefit from the proposed activities 40 low income youth Location Description 1272 Dwight Street, North End Youth Center Planned Activities positive enrichment activities, swimming, archery, Camp Webber, field trips 41 Project Name YouthBuild Target Area Local Target Area North End/Metro Center
+Description Target Date for 8 weeks during the summer of 2018.
+Offer skill building workshops on a weekly basis, field trips, cooking, computers.
+The program will serve 40 low income youth.
+YAim will be help at the North End Outreach Center, beginning June 25, 2018 and end August 17, 2018.
+Transportation will be for 8 weeks during the summer of 2018.
+Offer skill building workshops on a weekly basis, field trips, cooking, computers.
+The program will serve 40 low income youth.
+YAim will be help at the North End Outreach Center, beginning June 25, 2018 and end August 17, 2018.
+Transportation will be provided.
+Target Date Estimate the number and type of families that will benefit from the proposed for 8 weeks during the summer of 2018.
+Offer skill building workshops on a weekly basis, field trips, cooking, computers.
+The program will serve 40 low income youth.
+YAim will be help at the North End Outreach Center, beginning June 25, 2018 and end August 17, 2018.
+Transportation will be provided.
+6/30/2019 Target Date Estimate the number and type of families that will benefit from the proposed activities for 8 weeks during the summer of 2018.
+Offer skill building workshops on a weekly basis, field trips, cooking, computers.
+The program will serve 40 low income youth.
+YAim will be help at the North End Outreach Center, beginning June 25, 2018 and end August 17, 2018.
+Transportation will be provided.
+6/30/2019 40 low income youth 41 Target Date Estimate the number and type of families that will benefit from the proposed activities Location Description for 8 weeks during the summer of 2018.
+Offer skill building workshops on a weekly basis, field trips, cooking, computers.
+The program will serve 40 low income youth.
+YAim will be help at the North End Outreach Center, beginning June 25, 2018 and end August 17, 2018.
+Transportation will be provided.
+6/30/2019 40 low income youth 1272 Dwight Street, North End Youth Center positive enrichment activities, swimming, archery, Camp Webber, field